cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 * Prove that you have a message without disclosing the content of the message, for instance:
     * To prove you know your password.
     * To prove you previously wrote a message.
-* Rest assured the message was not altered.
+* Be confident that the message was not altered.
 * Index your messages.

-### Closer look at a hash function
+### A closer look at a hash function

 MD5 is such a hash function: